Petronian/dynamic-cards/README.md

   rate-limited by LLM APIs; this has therefore been set to 1.0 seconds by default.
-* **Clear cache on review end:** By default, any card rewordings that you create are cleared when you stop reviewing.
-Uncheck this option to allow rewordings to persist until you close Anki.
+* **Clear cache on review end:** By default, any card rewordings that you create are preserved even after you stop reviewing.
+Check this option to clear all rewordings once you stop a review session.
 * **Excluded note types:** A list of all note types that have been excluded so far.
 Double-click any note type to remove it from the list (and thus resume dynamic generation again for it).